profebass99/serverless/README.md

 # Serverless App --Reminder

 you are going to implement a simple serverless application using S3, API Gateway, Lambda, Step Functions, SNS & SES.
+The application will load from an S3 bucket and run in browser

+.. communicating with Lambda and Step functions via an API Gateway Endpoint

+Using the application you will be able to configure reminders for 'tYou and others' to be send using email and SMS.

 It consists of 6 stages :-